Canadian whisky: Alberta

-There are several distilleries based in Alberta, including the Alberta Distillers, established in 1946 in Calgary, Alberta.
-The distillery was purchased in 1987 by Fortune Brands which became Beam Suntory in 2011.
+There are several distilleries based in Alberta.

+Alberta Distillers was established in 1946 in Calgary, Alberta.
+The distillery was purchased in 1987 by Fortune Brands which became Beam Suntory in 2011 and Suntory Global Spirits in 2024.
 The distillery uses a specific strain of yeast which they developed that specializes in fermenting rye.
 While the distillery exports much of its whisky for bottling in other countries, they also produce the brands Alberta Premium, Alberta Springs, Windsor Canadian, Tangle Ridge, and Canadian Club Chairman's Select.

-Black Velvet Distillery (formerly the Palliser Distillery) was established in 1973 in Lethbridge, Alberta it has been owned by Heaven Hill since 2019.
-They produce the Black Velvet brand which is mostly shipped in bulk for bottling in the American market, with some bottled onsite for the Canadian market.
-The distillery also produces Danfield's and the Schenley's Golden Wedding and OFC labels.
+Black Velvet Distillery (formerly the Palliser Distillery) was established in 1973 in Lethbridge, Alberta, and has been owned by Heaven Hill since 2019.
+It produces the Black Velvet brand, mostly shipped in bulk for bottling in America, with some bottled onsite for Canadians.
+It also makes Danfield's and the Schenley's Golden Wedding and OFC labels.

-Highwood Distillery (formerly the Sunnyvale Distillery) was established in 1974 in High River, Alberta, the Highwood Distillery specializes in using wheat in their base whiskies.
+Highwood Distillery (formerly the Sunnyvale Distillery) was established in 1974 in High River, Alberta.
+It specializes in using wheat in their base whiskies.
 This distillery also produces vodka, rum, gin and liqueurs.
 Brands of Canadian whisky produced at the Highwood Distillery include Centennial, Century, Ninety, and Potter's.
 They also produce White Owl whisky which is charcoal-filtered to remove the colouring introduced by aging in wood barrels.

 Manitoba

-Gimli Distillery was established in 1968 in Gimli, Manitoba, to produce Seagram brands, the distillery was acquired by Diageo in 2001.
+Gimli Distillery was established in 1968 in Gimli, Manitoba, to produce Seagram brands, and was acquired by Diageo in 2001.
 The Gimli Distillery is responsible for producing Crown Royal, the best-selling Canadian whisky in the world with 7 million cases shipped in 2017.
 They also supply some of the whisky used in Seagram's VO and other blends.